WiseGuru/Community-Digital-Garden-Docs/README.md

 # Community Digital Garden Docs
 This is a collection of guides, fixes, and customizations you can apply to your Digital Garden.
 It is not directly affiliated with Ole’s Digital Garden plugin, template, or docs.
 (We love it!)

-You can access the docs [here](https://wiseguru.github.io/Community-Digital-Garden-Docs/).
+You can access the docs at [help.dg-docs.com].

 ## Tech stack
 The Community Digital Garden Docs tech stack includes: